gblazquez/bowshockpy/docs/source/inputparams.rst

 Input parameters
 ================

 In this section, the input parameters that ``bowshockpy`` needs are described.
-You can either define these parameters in an input file (this is the easiest way, link to an example of input file), or import ``bowshockpy`` as a python package and define the parameters in a dictionary that would be needed as an input in order instatiate the clases (link to example)
+You can either define these parameters in an input file (the easiest way, see :doc:`input file examples<examples_inputfile>`), or import ``bowshockpy`` as a python package and define the parameters in a dictionary that would be needed as an input in order instatiate the clases (the most flexibe way, see :doc:`modular usage examples<examples_module>`).

 Model output parameters